This post is by Chris McCabe, owner and founder of ecommerceChris, LLC, an Amazon seller account consultancy.

 Amazon Australia launched recently and to much fanfare.
 As I continue to gather up and process seller experiences from both established ecommerce players and those new to Amazon, I’m also examining Amazon’s moves thus far to see what will come next.

-eBay planted seeds in Australian soil and grew a solid reputation early on, as I learned during my visit earlier in 2017.
+eBay planted seeds in Australian soil and grew a solid reputation early on.
 But, clearly past ecommerce marketplace sales will not look like future ones, now that Amazon is engaged and expanding.

 Since the summit, I’ve managed to speak with internal Amazon team members who work on the Australian marketplace and get some tips from them.
 In this post, I will share these tips, alongside some of my own guidance, and the opinions of some sellers who attended the summit in Sydney, just for good measure.